Financial-Times/careers/internal-products.md

 Benefits of our permanent roles also include:

-- Triple pension: For every £1 you put towards your pension the FT put £2, up to 6% of your salary (8% over 45)
 - Work-life balance: Flexible hours, work from home when you need
 - 25 days holiday increases to 30 days after 2 years
+- Triple pension: For every £1 you put towards your pension the FT put £2, up to 6% of your salary (8% over 45)
+- Conference, travel and training budget.
+We frequently attend and often sponsor conferences like JSConfEU, LeadDev, FFConf...
 - Friendly, vibrant and sociable team of 250+
 - Shared parental leave
 - Kit of your choice - Dell, MacBook Pro or Chromebook